 The fashion industry has a big impact on our environment and ecological system.
 Climate change, biodiversity, ecological imbalance are major concerns where the fashion industry is one of the biggest contributors.
 On the other hand, COVID-19 has created a big impact on the business of Fashion.
-Today as much as nature needs a revival of industry the Fashion industry equally needs sustainability to survive.
+Nature needs to hold on to ecological balance without further damage.
+This is why fashion industry needs sustainability to survive.

 The Bitter Truth about the Textile and Apparel Industry

 - More than $500 billion of value is lost every year due to clothing underutilization and the lack of recycling, according to the Ellen MacArthur Foundation.